-Note: The grack project supports two primary implementations: OpenCL-optimized and software-only.
+The grack project supports two primary implementations: OpenCL-optimized and software-only.
 See Installing OpenCL for details on installing OpenCL on some platforms, or your appropriate OS documentation.

-If you do not have OpenCL or do not wish to use it, supply the USE_OPENCL=OFF environment to cmake when building qrack the first time, and ENABLE_OPENCL=0 to make when building vm6502q.
+If you do not have OpenCL or do not wish to use it, supply the USE_OPENCL=OFF environment to cmake when building qrack the first time.